 There are multiple common Change Data Capture methods that you can implement depending on your application requirements and tolerance for performance overhead.
 Here are the common methods, how they work, and their advantages as well as shortcomings.

-By using existing “LAST_UPDATED” or “DATE_MODIFIED” columns, or by adding one if not available in the application, you can create your own change data capture solution at the application level.
+By using existing “LAST_UPDATED” or “DATE_MODIFIED” columns, or by adding them if not available in the application, you can create your own change data capture solution at the application level.
 This approach retrieves only the rows that have been changed since the data was last extracted.

 The CDC logic for the technique would be:

-Get the maximum value of both the target (blue) table’s ‘Created_Time’ and ‘Updated_Time’ columns
+Step 1: Get the maximum value of both the target (blue) table’s ‘Created_Time’ and ‘Updated_Time’ columns

-Insert new rows from step 2 or modify existing rows from step 3 in the target.
+Step 4: Insert new rows from step 2 or modify existing rows from step 3 in the target.

 Pros of this method